With Sketch you can easily export presets, slices, export CSS and SVG code from any browser, and import other files.

-The easiest way to import files into the Mac app is to drag and drop them onto the dock icon or directly onto the Canvas.
+The quickest way to import files into Sketch is to drag and drop them onto the dock icon or directly onto the Canvas.
 You can import:

-- PNG, JPG, TIFF and WebP bitmap images
+- PNG, JPG, GIF, TIFF and WebP bitmap images

 - Figma files (.fig)